Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/concerns/_index.md

 ---
 title: Architecture Concerns
-description: Description of the Altinn Studio architecture.
+description: Architecture Concerns are categories of Non-Functional Requirements (NFRs) that has been identified in the solution.
 tags: [architecture]
 weight: 5
 linktitle: Concerns